 Christ Memorial Presbyterian Church proudly supports the work of numerous mission agencies in the local area (Howard County, Baltimore, DC, etc.).
 Local agencies supported include:

-Rebuilding Together Howard County is a group of Howard County residents and businesses providing free home repairs to low-income families in Howard County.
-They do this through mobilizing a unique combination of corporate sponsorship, volunteer labor, discounted services, donations of building materials and bulk ordering discounts.
-They have helped improve the lives of the elderly, individuals with disabilities, veterans, and families with children who have worked hard, but can no longer afford to keep up with repairs.
-RTHC has repaired and renovated over 500 homes in HowardCounty.
-No construction or home improvement skills are required to participate.
+Formerly known as Christmas in April, Rebuilding Together was formed in 1992 when a group of committed Howard County residents and businesses joined together to mobilize volunteers and provide free home repairs to low-income families in Howard County.
+Rebuilding Together is committed to improving the lives of the elderly, individuals with disabilities, veterans, and families with children; all homeowners in Howard County who have worked hard, but can no longer afford to keep up with repairs.
+Today, the need is even greater in the midst of the difficult economic climate.
+Rebuilding Together has repaired and renovated over 650 homes in Howard County- at no cost to the homeowner.

 Over the past forty years, Christian Services of Howard County has offered aid to help struggling single mothers or fathers, and low income families to put food on the table, basic furniture in their home and clothing for the family.
 Christian Services receives and sorts donations of clothing, furniture, and food items and then sells some to the public through their Thrift Shop.
-The rest of the items find their way in to the hands of individuals directed to CSHC by both local and state organizations.
+The rest of the items find their way into the hands of individuals directed to CSHC by both local and state organizations.